 Expenses for the production of income

-Expenses for the production of income refer to expenses incurred from acquiring wage income.
-Examples include a home office, your own tools and professional literature.
+Expenses for the production of income refer to costs caused by the production of wage income.
+Such costs include your workspace, own tools and professional literature.

-You may be granted a deduction for the production of income for:
+You can get the deduction for the production of income for

-Other expenses for the production of income that can be deducted
+Other deductible expenses for the production of income

-You can deduct membership fees for labour market organisations and unemployment funds as expenses for the production of income.
-The Tax Administration is provided with this information directly by the employer if the employer collects the membership fees from wages.
-Check the pre-completed tax return to ensure that the information is correct.
-If you pay such membership fees on your own, claim them in your tax return when you receive the return to be checked.
+Trade-union membership fees and unemployment fund fees can be deducted as expenses for the production of income.
+The Tax Administration receives information about the fees directly from the employers if they withhold the fees from your wages.
+Please check your pre-completed tax return to make sure that the information is correct.
+If you make the membership payments yourself, report them on your tax return when you receive it for checking.

 Commuting expenses are also tax-deductible costs.
 You must report these costs yourself.